Percolation on dense random graphs with given degrees: Proof of the main results: lower bounds

-To prove Theorem~\ref{thm 2}, we will perform a 2--stage exposure of the edges of $G_2=G(\cD_n)_{p_2}$.
-First, we percolate the edges with probability $p_1$, thereby obtaining $G_1=G(\cD_n)_{p_1}$.
-It is useful to think about $G_1$ as a randomly colored copy of $G(\cD_n)$, where we assign blue to the edges that percolated and red to the other ones.
-We then percolate each red edge of $G_1$ with probability $p=\frac{p_2-p_1}{1-p_1}$.
+To prove Theorem~\ref{thm 2}, we will perform a 2-stage exposure of the edges of $\mathbf{G}_2=\mathbf{G}(\cD_n)_{p_2}$.
+First, we percolate the edges with probability $p_1$, thereby obtaining $\mathbf{G}_1=\mathbf{G}(\cD_n)_{p_1}$.
+It is useful to think about $\mathbf{G}_1$ as a randomly colored copy of $\mathbf{G}(\cD_n)$, where we assign blue to the edges that percolated and red to the other ones.
+We then give another chance to each red edge of $\mathbf{G}_1$ to appear with probability $p=\frac{p_2-p_1}{1-p_1}$.
 An edge that failed to percolate in the first stage but did percolate in the second one updates its color to green.
-Then, $G_2$ is the subgraph containing all blue and green edges of the randomly colored $G$.
+Then, $\mathbf{G}_2$ is the subgraph containing all blue and green edges of the randomly colored $\mathbf{G}(\cD_n)$.

-We will show that $G_1$ has a largest (blue) component, called $\cC_1$, of linear order and that the set of vertices, incident to ``a lot of'' red edges and no blue edges, is of linear size.
+We will show that $\mathbf{G}_1$ has a largest (blue) component, called $\cC_1$, of linear order and that the set of vertices, incident to ``a lot of'' red edges and no blue edges, is of linear size.
 Then, we will show that, after the second percolation stage, a constant fraction of these vertices attach to $\cC_1$ via green paths of length at most $2$.

 For $i\in \{1,2\}$ write $S_i=S_n(d_i)$.
-Denote also $S_{iso}=\{v\in S_2\setminus S_1: d_{p_1}(v) = 0\}$, that is, the (random) set of vertices of degrees between $d_2$ and $d_1$ that are isolated in $G_1$.
-Theorem~\ref{thm 1}~b) implies that there exists a component in $G_1$ of order at least $\delta' n - o(n)$ a.a.s.
-Therefore, the largest component $\cC_1$ of $G_1$ has order at least $\delta' n - o(n)$.
+Denote also $S_{iso}=\{v\in S_2\setminus S_1: d_{p_1}(v) = 0\}$, that is, the (random) set of vertices of degrees between $d_2$ and $d_1$ that are isolated in $\mathbf{G}_1$.
+Theorem~\ref{thm 1}~(b) implies that there exists a component in $\mathbf{G}_1$ of order at least $\delta' n - o(n)$ a.a.s.
+Therefore, the largest component $\cC_1$ of $\mathbf{G}_1$ has order at least $\delta' n - o(n)$.

-For $v\in S_{iso}$, we split the neighborhood of $v$ in $G(\cD_n)$ into 3 sets: \begin{itemize} \item $N^1(v)$ (type 1): neighbors of $v$ in $V(\cC_1)$; \item $N^2(v)$ (type 2): neighbors of $v$ not in $V(\cC_1)$ which have at least $\sqrt{d_2d}$ neighbors in $V(\cC_1)$; \item $N^3(v)$ (type 3): neighbors of $v$ not in $V(\cC_1)$ which have less than $\sqrt{d_2d}$ neighbors in $V(\cC_1)$. \end{itemize}
+For $v\in S_{iso}$, we split the neighborhood of $v$ in $\mathbf{G}(\cD_n)$ into 3 sets: \begin{itemize} \item $N^1(v)$ (type 1): neighbors of $v$ in $V(\cC_1)$; \item $N^2(v)$ (type 2): neighbors of $v$ not in $V(\cC_1)$ which have at least $\sqrt{d_2d}$ neighbors in $V(\cC_1)$; \item $N^3(v)$ (type 3): neighbors of $v$ not in $V(\cC_1)$ which have less than $\sqrt{d_2d}$ neighbors in $V(\cC_1)$. \end{itemize}

 Let $S^1_{iso}$ be the set of vertices $v\in S_{iso}$ with $|N^1(v)|\geq d_2/3$.
 Also, let $S^2_{iso}$ be set of vertices $v\in S_{iso}\setminus S_{iso}^1$ with $|N^2(v)|\geq d_2/3$, and let $S^3_{iso}=S_{iso}\setminus (S^1_{iso}\cup S^2_{iso})$, which in particular satisfies $|N^3(v)| \ge d_2/3$ for all $v\in S^3_{iso}$.